WojciechZientara/Workload_Management_Tool/README.md

-# Workload Management Tool - tasks and time management application
+# Workload Management Tool
-A simple web application allowing users to donate things they don't need anymore to various charity organisations.
+A simple web application helping in tasks and time management.
 <br><br>
 ## Table of contents
 * [Intro](#intro)